opentensor/bittensor-subnet-template/README.md

 - A wire protocol through which miners and validators interact.
 - The method of interactions of miners and validators with Bittensor's chain consensus engine [Yuma Consensus](https://bittensor.com/documentation/validating/yuma-consensus).
 The Yuma Consensus is designed to drive these actors, validators and miners, into agreement on who is creating value.

-When you want to write your own custom incentive mechanism, start with this starter template repository.
+When you are ready to write your own custom incentive mechanism, start with this starter template repository.
 It is preloaded with all the files you need to run a very simple incentive mechanism.
 This simple incentive mechanism rewards miners for responding with the multiple of the value sent by validators.

 This simple starter template is split into three primary files.
-When you are ready to write your own incentive mechanism, you should edit these files.
+To write your own incentive mechanism, you should edit these files.
 These files are:
 - `template/protocol.py`: Contains the definition of the wire-protocol used by miners and validators.
 - `neurons/miner.py`: Script that defines the miner's behavior, i.e., how the miner responds to requests from validators.
 - `neurons/validator.py`: This script defines the validator's behavior, i.e., how the validator requests information from the miners and determines the scores.